alinasansevich/vcf_flanking_sequence_finder/README.md

   `~$ python3 from_vcf_to_df.py`

+The program will prompt the user to enter the absolute filepath to the .vcf file (__it can also be a compressed file, your-file.vcf.gz__).
+Example:

+  `/media/alina/Pen/file-with-snps-data.vcf.gz`

+It will create a .csv file called `sub_df.csv` and print a message to inform the user.

 - vcf_flanking_sequence_finder: this is the main program, to run it in your terminal type or copy/paste the following line:

   `~$ python3 vcf_flanking_sequence_finder.py`